pawelkruzynski/docs/pages/public_cloud/ai_machine_learning/gi_01_manage_users/guide.en-gb.md

 ![image](images/04_users_roles.png){.thumbnail}

-This will generate a password that will allow you to authenticate to your existing AI Notebooks, AI Training jobs, AI Deploy apps and to the `ovhai` CLI, to launch new ones.
+This will generate a password that will allow you to authenticate to your existing AI Notebooks, AI Training jobs, AI Deploy apps and to the `ovhai` CLI to launch new ones.

 > [!primary]
 >